 CDOT is committed to equal employment opportunity and affirmative action for all Colorado residents.

-If you have any questions about this training, please contact Kevin Furman, Human Resources Director at 303-757-xxxx.
+If you have any questions about this training, please contact Kevin Furman, Human Resources Director at 303-757-9154.
 In addition, at the end of the training, we welcome your comments on our evaluation form.
 The link to the CDOT Affirmative Action Report and Plan is here.

 — Shailen Bhatt, CDOT Executive Director